hieubui2409/claudekit-cli/docs/archive/implementation-plan-doctor-command.md

    if (nodeInstalled && !npmInstalled) {
      logger.info("");
      logger.warning("⚠️  Node.js is installed but npm is missing");
+     logger.info(
-     logger.info("   This is unusual.
-Consider reinstalling Node.js to get npm.");
+       "   This is unusual.
+Consider reinstalling Node.js to get npm.", );
    }
    ```

 **Testing**:

 - Mock network failures and verify error message
 - Mock permission errors and verify error message
 - Test with Python installed but pip missing